komatooo/SquadJS-Cheater-Detection/README.md

 - `Explosions`: it's possible for someone to be a false positive on explosions particularly if they're driving around an armor piece such as a BTR spamming HE.
 - `ServerMoveTimeStampExpired`: it's possible for someone to be a false positive on this if they lag a lot or have high ping.
 - `ClientNetSpeed`: Unknown if tied to Cheaters yet.
 Set Threshold to `0` to Disable.
-- `Kills`: This one it's obviously possible for false positives on good players.
-Set to `0` by Default to Disable
+- `KnifeWounds`: Detects the Total Amount of Knife Kills in a Player's Session.
+Set Threshold to `0` to Disable.
 - `FOBHits`: Damage to a FOB Radio.
 Restricted to only what is logged currently in the logs.

 ## What in the world is `ServerMoveTimeStampExpired`???